aldolat/posts-in-sidebar/README.md

 ### 3.8.2 ###

 * Rewritten function for displaying the Read more.
-* Restored the title attribute on links.
+* Completely removed the HTML title attribute on links.
 * Aligned widget and shortcode options.
 * Minor corrections.